odk-x/docs/odkx-src/sync-endpoint.rst

         - ldap-slapd.d-vol:/etc/ldap/slapd.d
        env_file:
         - ldap.env

+    ..
+Warning:: The LDAP service running at any port will not only be accessible from the localhost but will also be exposed over the Docker ingress overlay network (which is exposed to the Internet in most cases).

-    For running the UI application in the docker swarm create a folder in the sync-endpoint-default-setup directory and create a docker file inside it .
+    For running the UI application in the Docker Swarm create a folder in the sync-endpoint-default-setup directory and create a Docker file inside it .
     Copy the templates folder from the phpLDAPadmin directory to the new directory .
-In the docker file ,add the image of the UI application to be used and the
+In the Docker file ,add the image of the UI application to be used and the
     "COPY" command to copy the templates folder to the right path inside the container .

-    To build the docker image run the command in the sync-endpoint-default-setup-directory with tag odk/[YOUR_UI_APPLICATION_NAME] :
+    To build the Docker image run the command in the sync-endpoint-default-setup-directory with tag odk/[YOUR_UI_APPLICATION_NAME] :

      .. code-block:: console

-       $ docker build -t odk/[YOUR_UI_APPLICATION_NAME] [ Folder conatining the docker file ]
+       $ docker build -t odk/[YOUR_UI_APPLICATION_NAME] [ Folder conatining the Docker file ]

     Edit the docker-compose.yml file .
 Replace the image of phpLDAPadmin service with odk/[YOUR_UI_APPLICATION_NAME] .

 .. _sync-endpoint-dhis2:

 Managing Identity through DHIS2
 """""""""""""""""""""""""""""""""
-    Modify config/sync-endpoint/security.properties to fill in the Settings for DHIS2 Authentication section Set security.server.authenticationMethod in security.properties to dhis2
+   In the sync-endpoint-default-setup directory navigate to config/sync-endpoint.
+Modify the :file:`security.properties` file to fill in the Settings for DHIS2
+   Authentication section.
+Set security.server.authenticationMethod in security.properties to dhis2.
+After this the following settings need to be configured for dhis2.

+       - :guilabel:`security.server.dhis2ApiUrl`
+       - :guilabel:`security.server.dhis2AdminUsername`
+       - :guilabel:`security.server.dhis2AdminPassword`
+       - :guilabel:`security.server.dhis2SiteAdmins`
+       - :guilabel:`security.server.dhis2AdministerTables`
+       - :guilabel:`security.server.dhis2SuperUserTables`
+       - :guilabel:`security.server.dhis2SyncTables`
+       - :guilabel:`security.server.dhis2FormManagers`
+       - :guilabel:`security.server.dhis2DataViewers`
+       - :guilabel:`security.server.dhis2DataCollectors`

    [OPTIONAL] Remove OpenLDAP and phpLDAPadmin from docker-compose.yml .

    After restarting your Sync Endpoint server, you will be able to login to Sync Endpoint using the same credentials you use for your DHIS2 server.
-DHIS2 organization units and groups, with membership preserved, will be converted to Sync Endpoint groups and accessible through the Sync Endpoint REST API.\
+DHIS2 organization units and groups, with membership preserved, will be converted to Sync Endpoint groups and accessible through the Sync Endpoint REST API.

 .. _sync-endpoint-warnings:

 Warnings
 --------
- - The database and the LDAP directory set up here are meant only for testing and evaluation.
-When running in production you should configure a production ready database and a production ready LDAP directory.
+ - The database and the LDAP Directory set up here are meant only for testing and evaluation.
+When running in production you should configure a production ready database and a production ready LDAP Directory.
 Using the pre-configured database and directory in production can result in poor performance and degraded availability.
  - You should refer to Docker Swarm documentation on running a production ready Swarm.
  - We recommend that you host Sync Endpoint on a commercial cloud provider (e.g. Google Cloud Platform, Amazon AWS, Microsoft Azure, etc.) If you want to host